-Luigi P. Caflisch - Mr. Caflisch was appointed to the Board on April 6, 2005.
+Luigi P. Caflisch - Mr. Caflisch was appointed to the board on April 6, 2005.
 He has spent over 45 years in the petroleum industry in exploration, research and development, and management.
 For Gulf Oil Co., he worked in the U.S.A., Europe, North Africa, Nigeria, Angola and the Far East.
 In 1978, Mr. Caflisch served as Vice President of Geoman, a Gulf affiliate providing technical assistance to OPEC countries, mainly in Kuwait and Venezuela.
 Beginning in 1982, Mr. Caflisch served as Gulf's General Manager for Exploration of the North Sea.
 After Chevron's acquisition of Gulf in 1984, Mr. Caflisch served as Chevron's Deputy Managing Director of Europe.
 Beginning in 1987, Mr. Caflisch served as Assistant to Chevron's VP of Overseas Exploration.
-In 1988, he became Managing Director of Africa for Chevron and in 1995 he became Managing Director of Africa for Chevron and in 1995 he became Managing Director of Africa for Chevron and in 1995 he became Managing Director of Africa for Chevron in 1999, Mr. Caflisch has offered consulting and management assistance to a variety of companies; as a member of the board of directors or advising on target areas for exploration, acquisition or divestiture.
+In 1988, he became Managing Director of Africa for Chevron and in 1995 he became Managing Director of Africa and Middle East for Chevron.
+As a member of Chevron's Management Team, he shared responsibilities for directing worldwide Upstream operations.
+Since his retirement from Chevron in 1999, Mr. Caflisch has offered consulting and management assistance to a variety of companies; as a member of the board of directors or advising on target areas for exploration, acquisition or divestiture.
 Multilingual, he holds a Doctorate in Geology and Geophysics from the University of Milan.
 Mr. Caflisch's technical background and his knowledge of international oil and gas operations provide a critical resource and skill set to our board of directors.

-O. Donaldson Chapoton - Mr. Chapoton was appointed to the Board on February 15, 2006.
+O. Donaldson Chapoton - Mr. Chapoton was appointed to the board on February 15, 2006.
 He joined Baker Botts, LLP in early 1960's specializing in tax law.
 Mr. Chapoton served as Assistant Secretary for Tax Policy at the U.S. Treasury Department from 1987 to 1989.
-He rejoined Baker Botts, LLP as the partner-in-charge of the firm's Washington office in 1989 and served in that position through 2000.
+He rejoined Baker Botts, LLP as the partner-in-charge of the firm's Washington office in 1989 and served in that position through

+2000.
 In 2006, Mr. Chapoton joined Breen Investors, LLC, an asset management firm, as a partner where he participates in strategic and business development matters and sits on the firm's executive committee.
 Mr. Chapoton received his LL.B., with honors, from the University of Texas School of Law.
 Mr. Chapoton's legal background and experience provides a valuable resource to our board.

-William S. Farish - Mr. Farish was appointed to the Board on November 28, 2004.
+William S. Farish - Mr. Farish was appointed to the board on November 28, 2004.
 Mr. Farish is currently President of W. S. Farish and Company, an investment trust company in Houston, Texas and President of The William Stamps Farish Fund.
 He is the owner of Lane's End Farms in Versailles, Kentucky, and a former director and Chairman of the Board of Churchill Downs, Inc. Mr. Farish is presently a Trustee and board member of Keeneland Association, as well as a Trustee of Breeders' Cup Limited, and Vice Chairman and Steward of The Jockey Club.
-Mr. Farish formerly served on the boards of Matagorda Production Company, Houston Natural Gas, Pogo Producing and Galveston-Houston.
+Mr. Farish formerly served on the boards of Matagorda Production Company, Houston Natural Gas, Pogo Production and Galveston-Houston.
 He was co-owner of PL Drilling and President of Navarro Exploration, and later on the board of Zapata Offshore Oil Company.
 Mr. Farish was a founding director of Hambro American Bank, and served on the boards of Post Oak Bank and Capital National Bank.
-Additionally, Mr. Farish has extensive industry and international experience, which are valuable resources to the board.
+Additionally, Mr. Farish is an honorary director of the Texas Heart Institute.
+Mr. Farish served as the United States Ambassador to the Court of St. James from 2001 until mid 2004.
+Mr. Farish has extensive industry and international experience, which are valuable resources to the board.